-The 2023-24 academic year marks the University's 72nd year of operating.
-Although the University has seen many changes since its founding in 1951, one thing has remained constant: our commitment to learners, as expressed in our Mission Statement: "To provide quality, accessible, affordable, professionally-relevant programs in a continuously changing global society."
+The 2025-26 academic year marks the University's 75th year of service.
+As we continue to evolve and grow, we are guided by our commitment to learners, as expressed in our Mission Statement: "To provide quality, accessible, affordable, professionally relevant programs in a continuously changing global society."